microsoft/qsharp/katas/content/single_qubit_gates/phase_i/solution.md

 It is therefore easy to see that when $|\psi\rangle = 0.6|0\rangle +  0.8|1\rangle, S|\psi\rangle =  0.6|0\rangle + 0.8i|1\rangle$.
 @[solution]({
-"id": "single_qubit_gates__phase_flip_solution_a",
+    "id": "single_qubit_gates__phase_i_solution_a",
     "codePath": "./SolutionA.qs"
 })

 #### Solution 2

-Alternatively, see the Phase Change task later in the kata for an explanation of using R1 gate to implement the same transformation.
+Alternatively, see the Complex Relative Phase task later in the kata for an explanation of using $R1$ gate to implement the same transformation.

 @[solution]({
-"id": "single_qubit_gates_phase_flip_solution_b",
+    "id": "single_qubit_gates_phase_i_solution_b",
     "codePath": "./SolutionB.qs"
 })